Maybulb/Nimble/README.md

 }
  ```

-Run electron in the project directory.
+Run electron in the project directory to get it up and running.

 ## Packaging/Bundling
 If you'd like to package Nimble as an app, or bundle it as a DMG, you can use our gulp tasks.